Johhed15/Johhed15/README.md

 <br>

-## If you want to know me better you can reach me on LinkedIn or by mail:
+## You can reach me on LinkedIn or by mail:

 <div id="badges">
   <a href="https://www.linkedin.com/in/johannes-hedstr%C3%B6m-240a32196/">